 It's often remarked that creativity flourishes when given boundaries.
 The hardware available to Ōkami's makers, the long-since-defunct Clover Studio, denied them photorealism as an option, much like how The Legend of Zelda: The Wind Waker's distinctive cel-shaded style was brought about by the GameCube's inability to run a game with that amount of realistic-looking water.
-Clover Studio clearly had experience when it came to ringing what it could get out of hardware.
+Clover Studio clearly had experience when it came to ringing what they could get out of hardware.
 Many that worked on Ōkami, like producer Atsushi Inaba and director Hideki Kamiya (both now at PlatinumGames, the home of Bayonetta and The Wonderful 101), had also worked on the gorgeous Viewtiful Joe for the GameCube.

 Article continues after the video below